- Our Work

-Manager, Corporate Communications, Apache Corporation
+Manager, Corporate Communications, APA Corporation

-We continue watching the latest trends in mobile and web development that Apache Corporation can benefit from.
+We continue watching the latest trends in mobile and web development that APA Corporation can benefit from.
 At present we are discussing several options for another round of large-scale updates for the website and mobile apps.